Skip to main content

 • music

 The music in the game receives mixed reviews, with some players finding it soothing and enjoyable, particularly appreciating the ability to choose from various songs and categories.
-However, many users criticize the overlapping of victory music with background tracks, leading to a clashing experience, and some opted to mute the game entirely in favor of their own music.
-Overall, while the music adds a playful atmosphere, its execution has notable flaws that detract from the experience.
+However, others criticize the music for being annoying or clashing with victory themes, leading some to mute it entirely in favor of their own playlists.
+Overall, while the music adds a playful atmosphere, its execution has notable flaws that detract from the experience for some users.

 • “I liked the music this time around; I wasn't too much of a fan in the prologue, so I'm glad to see they added more.”